bastienboutonnet/sheetwork/PULL_REQUEST_TEMPLATE.md

 - changing this thing

 ## How has this change been tested?
-Example: Ran dbt models on my dev environment with success, implemented `unique` test on `col_A` and dbt test passed.
+Example:
+- unitest test developed and passing
+- executed against db successfully etc.

-## Supporting doc, tickets, issues (Optional)
+## Supporting doc, tickets, issues

 ## Merge Instructions (Optional)
 This PR should be merged, after PR #<PR_NUMBER> on repo X because it assumes usage of the new functionality I am about to merge here.